-Sara is currently senior in-house counsel at Precision Castparts, and is a former attorney with the Portland, Oregon Corporate practice group of Stoel Rives.
-She has served as a Congressional staff member for the US Department of Energy, as Committee staff for the US House of Representatives, and as Chief Counsel for the Committee on Science, U.S. House of Representatives.
+Sara is currently in-house counsel at Precision Castparts Corp., and is a former attorney with the Portland, Oregon Corporate practice group of Stoel Rives.
+She has also served in several posts for the US Department of Energy; as a Sr. Legislative Assistant for a Member of Congress; as Committee staff for the Committee on Transportation and Infrastructure, U.S. House of Representatives; and as Chief Counsel for the Committee on Science, U.S. House of Representatives.

-Sara is active on various committees at the Oregon State Bar, and is a supporter of the Campaign for Equal Justice.
-She also serves on the Scientific Reviews Task Force of the Institute for Natural Resources, headquartered at Oregon State University.
+Sara has been active on various committees at the Oregon State Bar, and is a supporter of the Campaign for Equal Justice.
+She was also appointed to serve on the Task Force for Independent Science Reviews for Natural Resources established by Oregon Senate Bill 202.

 Sara is an alumnus of The College of William and Mary and Cornell School of Law.

 Paula is a board member of long-standing who brings valuable experience and insight to the organization.
 She holds a degree in Business Administration from Portland State University and has been a practicing Certified Public Accountant since 1981.

 Paula is a past officer and board member of the Oregon Society of CPAs, and a past President of the Oregon Society of CPAs Education Foundation.
 Since 1989, she has been a partner at Bunce Palmer CPA in Portland.